Jim Martin, Scottish Public Services Ombudsman

 Niki Maclean, Director

 Niki Maclean joined the SPSO in August 2005, taking on the role of Director in 2010, with specific responsibility for the complaints and investigations and corporate services functions of the business.
 Her focus at the SPSO has been on driving performance and improvement.

 Prior to the SPSO, Niki had 12 years' experience within the fields of HR, organisation change and development and training across the public and private sectors including the teaching, health, legal and accountancy professions.

 Emma Gray, Head of communications and engagement

-Emma Gray heads the SPSO’s Policy and Communications section and is a member of the Senior Management Team.
+Emma Gray heads the SPSO’s Communications and Engagement section and is a member of the Senior Management Team.

-She is responsible for raising awareness of the SPSO amongst the general public, promoting good complaints handling in organisations delivering public services and feeding back the learning from complaints to public organisations, policy makers and the government.
+She is responsible for raising awareness of the SPSO among the general public and other stakeholders, and for providing support to public authorities to ensure that there is learning from complaints to improve public services.
 She also manages the SPSO’s press relations.